kexianda/blog/source/_posts/double-checked-locking-singleton-in-cpp11.md

         std::lock_guard<std::mutex> lock(m_mutex);

         //maybe many threads are locked here by the mutex at the same time.
-        //After the lock is free(the singleton is created by one thread), just load again tmp = m_Instance.load(memory_order_relaxed);
+        //After the lock is free(the singleton is created by one thread), load again tmp = m_Instance.load(memory_order_relaxed);
         if (tmp == nullptr) {
             tmp = new Singleton;